Kaairofelipe/goose/documentation/blog/2026-02-07-context-engineering/index.md

 > “The best model with bad context loses to an average model with great context.”

-That’s the shift in one line, context is now the advantage.
+That’s the shift.
+Context is now the advantage.